Viking-Studios-Arma/Milsim-Tools/README.md

 The build script will NOT leave the private key in the `keys` folder.
 It will delete it instead, to avoid any accidental uploading or distribution.

 Be aware, that the names of the `.bisign` and `.bikey` files depend on the latest tag on git.
 This means that, if you wish to upload a release, it is advised to first tag the latest git commit, and then build the mod.
-That way you have a nice version, such as `VS_ONI_C_v1.0.0.bikey` rather than `VS_ONI_C_-gae17a97.bikey`.
+That way you have a nice version, such as `VS_C_v1.0.0.bikey` rather than `VS_C_-gae17a97.bikey`.

 ## Naming conventions
 For standardisation between class names and to prevent any possible future conflicts with class names the following naming convention has been developed:
-- for code: ONI_Core
+- for code: VS_Core
-- for presentation: ONI Core - {Addon Name}
+- for presentation: Viking Studios - {Addon Name}

 ## Credits